OrbitalEnterprises/eve-market-strategies/chapters/02-arbitrage.md

 We've sorted this graph by opportunity count as it seems likely that ore families will naturally group together.
 In fact, we do see a distinct grouping in the plagioclase family.
 This is perhaps not surprising given that plagioclase is a profitable ore in The Forge.
 Conversely, an analysis in Domain might show Kernite as a more dominant ore for the same reason.
 Some other pairs of ore also show grouping.
 In terms of profitability, compressed dark glitter \(an ice\) is a clear outlier with a large number of opportunities as well.
 This might be a focus for competitively priced bid orders to try to capture industrialists dumping excess stock on the market.

 This completes our back test of our ore and ice arbitrage strategy.
 Our results show that this strategy is profitable, but certainly not enough to be the main focus of any trader.
-In our [Sample Trading Strategy](#a-sample-trading-strategy) section below, we recommend periodically checking for these opportunities in an automated fashion.

-Now we turn our focus to scrapmetal reprocessing as an arbitrage strategy.
+We now turn our focus to scrapmetal reprocessing as an arbitrage strategy.

 ## Scrapmetal Processing Arbitrage